 Take your next winter getaway at Backus Woods, where we invite you to discover some of the oldest living trees in Ontario.
 Backus Woods is a spectacular gem in the heart of the Carolinian life zone, one of Canada’s smallest ecoregions.
 Comprising less than one per cent of the country's land mass, Carolinian Canada is home to 25 per cent of the country’s population and provides habitat for nearly 25 per cent of our country’s endangered species.
 Who knows, you may even spot a prothonotary or cerulean warbler while you’re there.

-Explore the forest using the interpretive signage as your guide, use your smartphone to link to online content, and sign the digital guestbook and tell us about your experience at Backus Woods and any wildlife sightings you had.
+Explore the forest using the interpretive signage as your guide and use your smartphone to link to online content.

 Lace up your hiking boots, strap on your snowshoes or step into your cross-country ski bindings, as this nature reserve delivers in every season.